creditstretcher/handbook/tools.md

 # Tools
 This is a list of the tools that we use and a quick introduction to them as well.
 ## Calendar
-The responsible party or the host of a meeting is responsible for sending out calendar invites to attendees by email.
+The host of a meeting is responsible for sending out calendar invites to attendees by email.
 The calendar invite shall include the correct time, specify location (if physical location) or if it will be on Zoom (if the meeting is a video call) and an agenda in the notes.
+Go here to see how we conduct [video calls](https://github.com/creditstretcher/handbook/blob/master/working-remotely.md#video-calls).
 ## Slack
 We use Slack for chat and overall coommunication within the company.
 ### Channels